top of page

 Learning how to create structure from chaos:

-Throughout the internship, I met with many product and experience designers at Method, including my amazing mentor Olivia Fitzpatrick.
+Throughout the internship, I met with many product and experience designers at Method.
 Their support and expertise was crucial in helping our team maintain alignment and introducing me to new design frameworks and techniques.
+Reflecting on this experience, here are a few key challenges we faced and the insights I gained through them.

-Making decisions quickly with a large team was challenging
+Making decisions quickly with a large team was challenging.

 In retrospect, nominating a product owner or primary decision-maker might have sped up the feature prioritization process.